julieraptor/DIFFSINGER-LIEE-Immortal-Idol/README.md

 - You must not use audio outputs to create a new database or singing synthesizer.
 - You must ask permission to use the model's output audio as an input for further language coverage. *EXAMPLE: Please ask for permission to use LIEE's output audio to use for Singing Voice Conversion (SVC) which will be used for extending LIEE's or other voice synthesis database's language capabilities.*
 - You cannot use this database in any other singing synthesizer.
 Please contact the author if you would like to port this database to another singing synthesizer program.
 - Usage of the model's output audio for other Singing Voice algorithm or software, signal converter, automated voice service, sample pack or similar, is prohibited.
-This does not include using the model's output audio as a driving / reference input audio for inferencing SVC algorithms. *You cannot use LIEE's output audio, edited or otherwise, to create an SVC version of LIEE or other voice.*
+This does not include using the model's output audio as a driving / reference input audio for inferencing SVC algorithms.

 ### Redistribution